 Activities To Avoid or Change:

-Most people are concerned about getting a neck ache from washing their hair at the salon.
+Some people are concerned about getting a neck ache from washing their hair at the salon.
 It is more likely to create cervicogenic headache.
 The cold bowl on the crook of the neck can activate this trigger point to create pain, burning, and tingling in the back of the head.
 The sustained cold with bumping on the hard surface can aggravate the muscle and joints.

-Getting your hair wash is less common that most activities that aggravate this also involve tilting the head back or cold surfaces on the back of the neck like laying on the arm of the couch, watching a screen high and to the side of your restaurant table or sitting in the front row at the theater.
+Getting your hair wash is less common that most activities that aggravate this trigger point.
+They also involve tilting the head back, especially on hard or cold surfaces.
+They include things like laying on the arm of the couch, watching a screen high and to the side of your restaurant table or sitting in the front row at the theater.

 Don’t use heat.